cohitre/myron-marston/static/dev-blog/_posts/2012-01-09-why-sinatras-halt-is-awesome.md

 {% endcodeblock %}

 This is certainly more robust, but I really, really hate this style of code.
-Let's clean it up a bit with some helper methods:
+It makes my eyes bleed just looking at it.
+Let's clean it up a bit with some helper methods and `halt`:

 {% codeblock application.rb %}
 helpers do